aclloyd97/backyard-weatherman/index.md

 With the help of the internet, I was able to dig up some information about CoCoRaHS.
 A private network of volunteers, CoCoRaHS (Community Collaboration Rain, Hail, and Snow Network) is a non-profit network of volunteers across all fifty states working towards recording accurate rain data.
 Volunteers typically place a rain gauge in their backyard, observe the collected rain, and document the data in an online portal.

 After a deadly flood in Colorado,[^2] CoCoRaHS was created to encourage communities to engage in citizen meteorological projects by recording weather observations.
-These citizen observations.
 This data the CoCoRaHS network supplies empower everyone from local weathermen and city utilities to large organizations like the National Weather Service and the USDA for a variety of research and informational uses.

 Everyone is encouraged to participate in the program--families, schools, scientists.[^3] The data collected by individuals across the nation go into individual, daily precipitation report.
 From there, the organization compiles them into a Public Information Statement that can be used by the public and media where other organizations interested in the data can use it.

-In the map above, you can see that with all of the individual precipitation records together, we are able to create a full picture of how rainfall affects the community as a whole. [expand?]  [this is bad]
+The map above illustrates the rainfall data collected for the entire duration of Hurricane Harvey.
+If you zoomed in onto an individual point, it's not very interesting.
+You will just see a blue dot.
+However, when zooming out and seeing the network of data working together to create a comprehensive picture, you can see that with all of the individual precipitation records work together to communicate how rainfall affects the community as a whole.
+With an encompassing dataset, meteorologists and weathermen can more accurately provide weather information to prepare people for all kinds of weather.

+###Joining CoCoRaHS
 To join the organization, there are a few steps to be undertaken.
 After filling out a general form, purchasing a standard four inch rain gauge, and some training in how to read your new gauge, a person is able to help contribute rainfall information for their community.
 After learning how to measure precipitation accurately and consistently, the gauge and participant are ready to go.
 Measuring rainfall data helps support your local weather station with scientific data to make more accurate forecasts.

 If you're interested in learning more about citizen weather science, visit your local weather station for opportunities to learn more about meteorology such as:[^4]